lmfit/uncertainties/doc/numpy_guide.rst

 2. **generalizations** of multiple NumPy functions so that they also work with arrays that contain numbers with uncertainties.

-Operations on arrays (including their cosine, etc.)  can thus be performed transparently.
+Operations on arrays (e.g. their cosine, etc.)  can thus be performed transparently.

 These features can be made available with